yukimaruyama2023/kernel_config/README.md

 # Description
-This repository is backup for linux kernel config.
+This repository is backup for linux kernel config.<br>
 I think saving .config in github is helpful.